printable Christmas shapes

 One thing I love about Christmas ornament crafts is how they bring a blast from the past to your tree every year.
 My girls and I have created lots of ornaments together over the years and although we don’t keep ALL of them, many make it permanently into the official “decorations box” and get pulled out year after year.

 I love how they tell a creative story of how my kids have changed and grown over the years, and it never fails to make me smile when I hang them on the tree.
-Always I try to put them in the best spots, so everybody can see them.
+Always, I try to put them in the best spots, so everybody can see them.
 Those fancy little store-bought ornaments are boring in comparison!
-Our tree may not be the most classy and elegant in the world, but it’s packed with memories and we love it.

 cardboard ornaments made from our printable Christmas shapes

-These adorable cardboard ornaments were made by my girls when they were in pre school (so 4 and 5 years old), and these are the original photos from our archives.
+These adorable cardboard ornaments were made by my girls when they were in pre-school (so 4 and 5 years old), and these are the original photos from our archives.

 How to use the Printable Christmas Shapes